jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 <meta name="description" content="Boston Celtics Scores, Stats and Highlights">
 ```

 Here, "Boston Celtics Scores, Stats and Highlights" is the description.
+Keep in mind that this description tag is always in the &lt;head&gt; section, rather than in the &lt;body&gt; section, and thus a match found in the description should not be counted as a valid match.

 ### The Snippet